Story

 Built from Story

 Boardroom Rising was built from lived experience, defining decisions, and the belief that voice and dignity belong at every table.
-Story is not decoration here.
-It is how meaning is made, how perspective is shaped, and how leaders are formed.
+Story is not decoration or branding here; it is a strategic discipline.
+It is how we make meaning, shape perspective, and anchor leadership when the stakes are high and the path forward is not yet clear.

 Founder’s Story